Tuesday, 10 June 2025

 }

-• What: @RestController is combines @Controller and @ResponseBody.
+@RestController annotation is that combines @Controller and @ResponseBody.

 @RestController